dernae/Module_14_Tableau_Citibike/README.md

 ## Overview of the Analysis

-The purpose of this analysis is to use Tableau to present a business proposal for a bike-sharing company.
+The purpose of this analysis is to use Tableau as a tool for a business proposal presentation for a bike-sharing company.
 The analysis was conducted by using data from the "Citibike" bike sharing service.
 I used trip data from August 2019, a month of the year that is popular for outdoor activities such as biking.
 The analysis encompasses information such as trip duration, starting and ending points, number of users, number of subscribers, gender and age of riders.
 This analysis will provide a proportional